 Hunnam’s curious casting in this role can at first seem a little puzzling, his mid-Atlantic drawl feels misplaced in a world of cut-glass English accents.
-However, it soon becomes apparent that Gray is less interested in presenting a completely accurate historical piece and more in telling a story about a man consumed by his passion.
-Hunnam is deeply likeable in this role, and his wide-eyed wonderment is rather endearing even when he misses the mark.
+It soon becomes apparent that Gray is less interested in presenting a completely accurate historical piece and more in telling a story about a man consumed by his passion.
+Hunnam is deeply likeable in this role, and his wide-eyed wonderment is rather endearing even when he misses the mark by a mile.

 Miller is excellent as Nina, she puts in the most natural performance of the film and delivers every single line with poise and self-assuredness.
 Her character is supportive of Percy, yet also refers to herself as an independent woman – perhaps a hint at her suffragette credentials.
 Pattinson delivers an impressively subtle, yet brilliant performance.

 The Lost City of Z is released on March 24th